 Shopping in Minneapolis

-As the birthplace of Target and home to the largest mall in the US, the Mall of America, it goes without saying that new arrivals will be spoilt for choice with shopping options in Minneapolis.
-The Mall of America, located in the suburb of Bloomington, houses more than 550 stores, an indoor theme park and the Sea Life Minnesota Aquarium, so there is plenty to keep the whole family occupied.
+Minneapolis is famous for its shopping options as the birthplace of Target and home to the largest mall in the US, the Mall of America.
+This mall is located in the suburb of Bloomington and houses more than 520 shops, 60 restaurants, an indoor theme park, and the Sea Life Minnesota Aquarium, so there is plenty to keep the whole family occupied.

-For a unique experience, shoppers can head for the independent boutiques and international fashion brands at Nicollet Mall, a pedestrian shopping avenue in downtown Minneapolis.
-Edina is another popular shopping neighbourhood, home to the 50th & France shopping district, which is packed with independent stores.
+For a unique experience, you can head for the independent boutiques and international fashion brands at Nicollet Mall, a pedestrian shopping avenue in downtown Minneapolis.
+Edina is another popular shopping neighbourhood, home to the 50th & France shopping district, which is packed with independent shops.

-Those wanting to dine out in Minneapolis are sure to find cuisine to suit their particular tastes and budget.
-The city is multicultural and this is reflected in its dining options: from traditional and ethnic to international cuisine, including Mexican, Italian, African and Asian, anyone will find a restaurant to satisfy their palate.
+When it comes to eating out in Minneapolis, you’ll find cuisine to suit every taste and budget.
+The city is multicultural, and this is reflected in its dining options.
+From traditional and ethnic to international cuisine, including Mexican, Italian, African, and Asian, you’ll find a restaurant to satisfy your palate.
 The most diverse cuisine in Minneapolis can be found in the aptly named Eat Street, an area with a wide array of restaurants.

 Sports and outdoor activities in Minneapolis

-Despite the harsh winters, Minneapolis residents are known to enjoy an active outdoor lifestyle.
-Straddling the Mississippi River and home to many lakes, the city provides abundant opportunities for water sports in the summer, and in winter, opportunities for skiing and ice skating abound.
+Sports and outdoor activities in Minneapolis provide year-round entertainment despite the harsh winters.
+Minneapolis residents are known to enjoy an active outdoor lifestyle.
+Straddling the Mississippi River and home to many lakes, the city provides active residents with abundant opportunities for water sports in the summer, and in winter, opportunities for skiing and ice skating.

-With Minneapolis and St Paul frequently named as the USA's top region for parks, residents have plenty of room to enjoy walking, jogging and cycling.
-Those less active can indulge in a picnic or just relax in the shade of the trees during the summer.
+With Minneapolis and St Paul rated among the top US cities for their park systems, you’ll have plenty of room to enjoy walking, hiking, jogging, and cycling.
+If you’re less active, you can indulge in a picnic or just relax in the shade of the trees during the summer.

 See and do in Minneapolis

-Those moving to Minneapolis will find plenty to see and do in the Twin Cities area.
-Whether hiking or biking in the great outdoors or indulging in a bit of culture at an art gallery or theatre, the wide range of attractions in Minneapolis will suit new arrivals from all walks of life.
+If you’re moving to Minneapolis, you’ll find plenty to see and do in the Twin Cities area.
+Whether hiking or biking in the great outdoors or indulging in a bit of culture at an art gallery or theatre, the wide range of attractions in Minneapolis will suit new arrivals of all backgrounds.
 Parents will be pleased to know that there are many child-friendly activities on offer in the city too.

 Below is a list of some of the most popular attractions in Minneapolis.